AddMorePower/publishing-pipeline/Long documentation/README.md

 ```

 Here, we would like to parse only the `important` metadata from the `unrecog.txt` file.
-As example, here, the `important_elemental_composition` will not be stored in the `data` section but directly in the good metadata in the `results` section.
+As example, the `important_elemental_composition` will not be stored in the `data` section but directly in the good metadata in the `results` section.
 The content of the YAML file should be something like:
 ```
 definitions: